QuickLogic-Corp/qorc-sdk/qf_apps/qf_bootloader/flashing-loading-changes.rst

 Implementation Notes P1 - FPGA bin
 ----------------------------------

-There a few places we need to change to enable generation of the FPGA bin:

-.. note:: Add the places.
+.. note:: TODO: Add the changes needed in various repos to enable the FPGA bin generation

+- meminit (RAM block initialization) will be taken up as a separate task
+- fpga bin with bitstream + dummy-meminit + iomux bin will be the goal for current task.

 Solution Design P2 - TinyFPGAProgrammer/Bootloader